mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 }
 ```

-Inside the mapper it can be applied a renaming and repositioning of the fields.
+Inside the mapper a renaming and repositioning of the fields can be applied.

 :::note
 We suggest to implement inside the mapper all the aggregation logic that can be reused for all the clients that will read the Single Views, they should be as generic as possible.
-It's good to have some calculation and aggregation logic inside Single View Creator as far as it is reusable.
+It is a good practice to have some calculation and aggregation logic inside Single View Creator as far as it is reusable.
 If you have to apply some custom logic try to do it inside and API Adapter specific for the client.
 :::